unl-pal/argv-transformer/README.md

 - `test` - Runs the test suite and creates a report that can be viewed in a browser.
 The report is located in the `build/reports/tests/test` directory with the `index.html` file as the main entry point.

+  Note: Be sure to exclude integrationExpected from the classpath.

 Other tasks are available and can be seen by running `./gradlew tasks` from the command line.
 This will display all tasks available and a brief description